goodekat/LIME-research-journals/README.md

   - Memo about full time

+**Graphics Group**

+  - Did you have any resources for gganimate? (check out my slides so far)
+  - Treats for tomorrow?

 **LIME**

   - What do you think of the new version of the plot that I created?